Cuprate/old_book/src/monero/database/pruning.md

 ## Getting The Next UnPruned Block

-For a particular seed and block height we can calculate what the height of the next pruned block will be.
+For a particular seed and block height we can calculate what the height of the next un-pruned block will be.
 The function to fo this in Monero is:

 ```c++